JustinShenk/learnthestructure/README.md

 ]
 ```
 ```
-Vertices with variance and mean:
+Vertices with variance and mean for linear Gaussian model:
 {
   "SingleEpithelialCellSize": {
     "mean_base": 3.2160228898426322,